sarat07/url-shortner/README.md

 The following are the tech stack:
 Frontend - React, Typescript, Html and CSS.
-Backend - Express(Node), Mangoose and Mongo DB.
+Backend - Express(Node), Typescript, Mangoose and Mongo DB.

 What can the app do?
 1. Enter any valid url and it will shorten.